The dual minimum distance of arbitrary dimensional algebraic--geometric codes

-For the proof of proposition \ref{convmg3}, we need Lemmas \ref{coconic} and \ref{onacubic}.
+For the proof of Proposition \ref{convmg3}, we need Lemmas \ref{coconic} and \ref{onacubic}.

-\begin{lem} Let $n$ be an integer greater than of equal to $6$ and $P_1, \ldots , P_n$ be a family of coplanar points which do not lie on a conic.
-Then, there exists $6$ of them which do not lie on a conic. \end{lem}
+\begin{lem} Let $n$ be an integer greater than or equal to $6$ and $P_1, \ldots , P_n$ be a family of coplanar points which do not lie on a conic.
+Then, there exist $6$ of them which are in $2$--general position. \end{lem}

-\begin{proof} \textbf{Step 1.} Let us prove that $5$ of the $P_i$'s are in $2$--general position.
+\begin{proof} \textbf{Step 1.} Let us prove that there exist $5$ of the $P_i$'s which are in $2$--general position.
 Proposition \ref{mg2} asserts that $5$ coplanar points are $2$--general if no $4$ of them are collinear.
 Since the $P_i$'s do not lie on a conic, they are not collinear.
 Therefore, one can reorder the indexes such as $P_1, P_2$ and $P_3$ are not collinear.
 For all pairs of distinct integers $i,j\leq n$, denote by $L_{i,j}$ the line joining $P_i$ and $P_j$.
-Now we have to prove that there exists two of the $P_i$'s with $i>3$ which do not both lie on one of the lines $L_{1,2}, L_{1,3}$ and $L_{2,3}$.
+Now we have to prove that there exist two of the $P_i$'s with $i>3$ which do not both lie on one of the lines $L_{1,2}, L_{1,3}$ and $L_{2,3}$.
 If not, then the points $P_4, \ldots , P_n$ would all lie on one of the lines $L_{1,2}, L_{1,3}$ and $L_{2,3}$, say $L_{1,2}$.
 However, this entails that the $P_i$'s would all lie on the conic $L_{1,2}\cup L_{2,3}$, which yields to a contradiction.

 \medbreak